Sakthibats/socialScrape/README.md

 ```
 ![alt text](readmeimages/image_runner.png)

-Expected outlook.
-Reddit and Twitter data will be scraped on a 10second scheduler interval.
+Expected result: Reddit and Twitter data will be scraped on a 10second scheduled interval.

 *note at present Twitter free tier heavily limits querying to 100 reads per mth.
-To expand further would require higher tier Paid API subscription.
+To increase limits would require higher tier Paid API subscription.

 Tables in DB Browser for Sqlite
 ![alt text](readmeimages/image.png)

-resultant sqlite local db can be found in results folder.
+resultant sqlite local DB can be found in results folder.
 Use DB Browser or other sql visualiser tools to browse the DB.